How Long Do Sheets Last on Average?

 3. How Often Are the Sheets Rotated or Used

 Sheets used daily will naturally wear out faster than those rotated or used occasionally.
 If you have multiple sets of sheets and rotate them weekly, you can extend the lifespan of each set by reducing the overall wear and tear.
+Using and replacing a mattress protector will mainly help the mattress, but it will also reduce friction with the sheets above them.
+Keeping your sheets and mattress clean can extend the lifespan of everything that you use.

 4. Follow the Manufacturer's Washing Instructions